Nagarian/optc-db/api/README.md

   - [x] clean HMTL from all input field
   - [ ] check for the extracted flags
   - [ ] propagation of some flags
+  - [ ] split family on unit for VS character
 - [x] add images download
 - [ ] add final-db generator
   - [ ] images downloader v2